badele/vide/README.md

 ## 💬 **Language support**

+You can enable or disable support for a language by editing the `flake.nix` file

 | Language       | Hightlght | Format | Lint/Diagnostic | completion | Plugins                          |
 | -------------- | --------- | ------ | --------------- | ---------- | -------------------------------- |
 | ansible        | 🔳        | 🔳     | 🔳              | 🔳         | TODO                             |